Today you're going to learn all the potential benefits of CBD and CBD oil.

 10. CBD Could Help with Epilepsy / Seizures (human studies)

-Early in the 1980s, researchers already found that 200-300mg of CBD taken daily had a positive effect on the occurrence of convulsive crises in 7 of 8 epilepsy patients.
+In the 1980s, researchers already found that 200-300mg CBD taken daily reduced convulsive crises in 7 of 8 epilepsy patients (19).

-A more recent study done in 2015, found that CBD can be used to reduce seizures effectively, especially in patients who have resistance to traditional treatments.
+A more recent study found that CBD reduces seizures in patients who are resistant to traditional treatments (20).

 11. CBD Could Help with Multiple Sclerosis (MS)